muratcansarkalkan/NBALiveResolution/README.md

 | 1680x1050x16  | -            | -            | -            | 3840x1200x32 |
 | 1680x1050x32  | -            | -            | -            | 3840x1600x32 |

+- To change resolutions at start and menus, you can modify RES_X and RES_Y values.

+- For NBA Live 07 and 08, if there aren't any resolutions specified in wndmode.ini, default resolutions are 800x600x32.

 - To play with the resolution you prefer, you need to navigate to Options -> Detail Settings and select resolution from left.
 For example, if you prefer a resolution of 1920x1080x32 in NBA Live 06, select 1600x1200x16 as your resolution.

 - There is no extra hex edit needed, as aspect ratio is adjusted accordingly with width and height, rather than a fixed ratio.